-The Company's external auditor is Deloitte Touche Tohmatsu and the auditor attends General Meetings and the Annual General Meeting to respond to questions from shareholders in regard to the audit.
+The Company's external auditor is BDO Audit Pty Ltd, who was appointed at the Company's 2021 Annual General Meeting.
+The auditor attends all General Meetings and the Annual General Meeting to respond to questions from shareholders in regard to the conduct of the Company's audit.